cmayrhuber/raspi-workspace/README.md

 Luckily there is Linux the tinker-os.
 You can install, compile or configure almost anything, although you may rip your hair out on the voyage to achieve the goal.
 The goal in this case is to do not rely on Skype4Business to do echo cancellation, but to use a locally running software, so that the cheap speakerphone will behave like an expensive speakerphone and performs acoustic echo cancellation.

-The software that can do that on Raspian is the pulseaudio daemon with it's module-echo-cancel.
+The software that can do that on Raspberry Pi OS is the pulseaudio daemon with it's module-echo-cancel.

 ### Installation